DA0-DA0/dao-contracts/contracts/external/cw-vesting/README.md

 To instantiate a new instance of this contract you may specify a contract owner, as well as payment parameters.

-`cw-payroll-factory` can be used if wish to instantiate many `cw-vesting` contracts and query them.
+`cw-payroll-factory` can be used if you wish to instantiate many `cw-vesting` contracts and query them.

 ### Parameters